Francis Drake: English Armada

 In 1589, the year after the failure of the Spanish Armada, the English sent their own armada to attack Spain.
 Drake and Norris were given three tasks.
-Firstly, to destroy the battered Spanish Atlantic fleet, which was being repaired in ports of northern Spain.
-Secondly, to make a landing at Lisbon, Portugal and raise a revolt there against King Philip II (Philip I of Portugal) installing the pretender Dom António, Prior of Crato to the Portuguese throne.
-And, thirdly, to take the Azores if possible so as to establish a permanent base.
+First, to destroy the battered Spanish Atlantic fleet, which was being repaired in ports of northern Spain.
+Second, to make a landing at Lisbon, Portugal and raise a revolt there against King Philip II (Philip I of Portugal) installing the pretender Dom António, Prior of Crato to the Portuguese throne.
+And, third, to take the Azores if possible so as to establish a permanent base.

 In the siege of Coruña, Drake and Norris destroyed a few ships in the harbour of A Coruña in Spain but were repelled.
 This defeat in all fronts delayed Drake for two weeks, and he was forced to forgo hunting the rest of the surviving ships and head on to Lisbon.

 Norris led his army on a difficult march over the rocky coast to Lisbon, while Drake sailed around the peninsula to join Essex with his heavy artillery.
 Norris's troops were sick and exhausted by the time they reached the western limits of the city, consequently he demanded that Dom António raise provisions and men to fight for his cause from amongst the local populace, or the army would retreat.
 Drake, against their agreed plans, had anchored his fleet in the mouth of the Tagus estuary, rather than running the risk of sailing past the well-defended stretches of the Tagus to bring the desperately needed heavy cannon and ordnance.
 The anticipated rebellion never materialised and the ground campaign was a total failure, so Norris, with his army and António, re-embarked to make an attempt at capturing the treasure fleet.
 The weather was not in their favour so they eventually sailed for home.